revel/revel/manual/organization.md

 Additionally, Revel will import any packages within `app/` (or imported [modules](modules.html)) that contain `init()` functions on startup, to ensure that all of the developer's code is initialized.

+The `controllers/init.go` file is a conventional location to register all of the [interceptor](interceptors.html) hooks.
+The order of `init()` functions is undefined between source files from the same package, so collecting all of the interceptor definitions into the same file allows the developer to specify (and know) the order in which they are run.
+(It could also be used for other order-sensitive initialization in the future.)

 ## The conf/ directory